Apkaless/Python3-Nmap-Modules/README.md

 Fix Error "module 'nmap' has no attribute 'PortScanner'"

-Please Copy The Folder Inside Folder Python3Modules And Paste To This Path:
+Please Copy The Folder Inside Folder Python3Modules And Paste It To This Path:

 /usr/local/lib/python3.8 or python3.9/dist-packages